Independently researched and written by the Snow Magazine team, sponsored by the experts at Crystal Ski Holidays.

 Need a reason to visit this pretty, family friendly Swiss ski resort, which is just a one-hour drive from Zurich?
 We’ve got loads, but we’ll start with the fact that this Swiss ski town has the world’s first revolving cable car, followed by the brilliance of its lift pass, which doesn’t just cover its ski lifts but provides access to its glacier grotto and cliff walk.

 Then there’s the long winter season, which typically lasts from October to May, and the brilliant facilities for beginners, which includes nursery areas in the Klostermatte, Gerschnialp and Ristis areas, and several award-winning ski schools.
-The 82 kilometres of slopes also include a huge number of reds and blacks, which is why it’s regarded as one of the best Swiss ski resorts for advanced skiers.
+The 82 kilometres of slopes also include a huge number of reds and blacks, which is why Engelberg is regarded as one of the best Swiss ski resorts for advanced skiers.

 Read our Engelberg ski resort guide for more info.

-Framed by spectacular mountains and home to four snow parks, 28 ski lifts and 224 kilometres of slopes (70 per cent of which is wedged between a sky-scraping 2,000 and 3,000 metres above sea level), Laax is a resort which has endless appeal for all levels of skier.
+Framed by spectacular mountains and home to four snow parks, 28 ski lifts and 224 kilometres of ski slopes (70 per cent of which are wedged between a sky-scraping 2,000 and 3,000 metres above sea level), Laax is a resort which has endless appeal for all levels of skier.
 Everything is supercharged here, whether it’s the night skiing, the highlight of which is the six-kilometre slope which stretches from Curnius to Laax Murschetg, or the food scene, which includes not only 30 restaurants (including some of the best mountain restaurants you'll find in Swiss resorts) but dedicated culinary trails.

 Everything about Laax – both on the slopes and off – is top notch, largely because the resort regularly hosts some of the world’s biggest ski and snowboard competitions and its slopes attract some of the world’s most famous skiers and snowboarders (its Freestyle Academy is Switzerland's only Olympic freestyle training base).
 We’re also huge fans of the resort’s dedicated app (Inside Laax), which does a great job of taking the hassle out of ski holidays.
-Download it and you can research the apres ski, use the map to navigate the various ski areas, request the Laax shuttle, check out which lifts are open and monitor your kids’ progress at ski school.
+Download it and you can research the après ski, use the map to navigate the various ski areas, request the Laax shuttle, check out which lifts are open and monitor your kids’ progress at ski school.

 Check out our full Laax ski resort guide for all the details.